Uniformizing complex ODEs and applications: Theorem C and Halphen vector fields

 \section{Theorem~C and Halphen vector fields}

 This section contains the proof of Theorem~C along with a discussion of some of the results obtained in \cite{guillotIHES} with proofs obtained through the methods developed in the course of this work.
-The results presented here about Halphen vector fields are not new and often less precise than the original theorems of A. Guillot so that they can be regarded simply as further illustrations of our techniques.
-Nonetheless the setting introduced here makes sense for much more general vector fields transverse to singular fibrations.
-In particular we plan to apply similar ideas to some Painlev\'e equations as well as to other classical equations including several Chazy's equations.
-This discussion will also motivate a conjecture that would greatly enhance the applicability of all these ideas.
+The results presented here about Halphen vector fields are not new and often less sharp than the theorems due to A. Guillot so that they can be regarded simply as further illustrations of our techniques.
+Nonetheless the setting introduced here makes sense for much more general vector fields transverse to singular fibrations and conceivable similar ideas can be applied to certain Painlev\'e equations as well as to other classical equations including several Chazy's equations.